Learn how to give effectively

 Pick charities that can make progress

 Once you’ve chosen a cause to focus on, the next step is to pick a charity that is well-positioned to make progress on it.
-Indicators that a charity is effective include reliance on evidence, cost-effectiveness, transparency, room for funding, and a strong track record.
+Indicators that a charity is effective include reliance on evidence and/or analysis, cost-effectiveness, transparency, room for funding, and a strong track record.
 And contrary to popular belief, how much a charity spends on overhead is often far less important than these characteristics.

-• Donate based on a trusted charity evaluator’s recommendations.
-An easy way to identify highly effective charities is to follow the advice of charity evaluators who prioritise effectiveness in their charity reviews, such as GiveWell or Animal Charity Evaluators.
-These organisations spend tens of thousands of hours carefully considering the evidence each year so your donations can do as much good as possible.
+• Donate based on an impact-focused charity evaluator’s recommendations.
+An easy way to identify highly effective charities is to follow the advice of charity evaluators who prioritise effectiveness in their charity reviews.
+GiveWell, for example, spends tens of thousands of hours carefully considering the evidence each year so your donations can do as much good as possible.
+We’ve attempted to make following this advice as easy as possible, by curating and continually updating a list of the best charities, based on the research of impact-focused evaluators.

 • Donate through a fund.
-For most people, we recommend donating through a reputable fund that's focused on effectiveness.
-Funds are both convenient for donors and highly effective, as they help donors pool their money to fund outstanding giving opportunities that are evaluated by expert grantmakers and trusted charity evaluators.
+For most people, we recommend donating through a reputable fund that's focused on impact.
+Funds are both convenient for donors and highly effective, as they allow donors to pool their money to fund outstanding giving opportunities based on the advice of expert grantmakers and trusted charity evaluators.
+See more about why we recommend funds.

 • Learn from an effective giving community.
-Giving What We Can is a community of over 8,000 people who are passionate about effective giving.
-You can learn more about effective giving by seeing where our members give, attending an event, and (if you have taken a pledge) joining our members' Facebook group.
+Giving What We Can is a community of over 9,000 people who are passionate about effective giving.
+You can learn more about effective giving by seeing where our members give, or connecting with our community online or in person.

-One effective way to spread the word is by taking a public giving pledge.
+• Take a public giving pledge.
 By pledging a portion of your income to the world’s most effective charities, you’re taking direct action against the world’s most pressing problems.
-Publicly demonstrating your commitment to improving others’ lives is not just an excellent way to inspire others; some of our members believe it is one of the most meaningful things they’ve ever done.
-It might be for you, too.
+Publicly demonstrating your commitment to improving others’ lives is not just an excellent way to inspire others to do the same; some of our members believe it is one of the most meaningful things they’ve ever done.
+Hear their stories.